 Whenever I smell Vetiver Vetiveria zizanoides I am transported to a field of this tall grass and immersed in its spectacular aroma.
 I attended an aromatherapy conference where had the opportunity to experience a Vetiver fan.
 It was hand woven from the dried reeds and smelled delicate and lovely.
 I typically diffuse Vetiver at night when I need some additional help clearing my mind.
 Just a tiny bit (1 drop in my AromaFuse Diffuser) is all it takes.
 This is one of the few essential oils I prefer to use on its own as opposed to in a blend.

 Citrus essential oils are always top on my list and I really couldn’t pick a favorite.
 At this time of year, Yuzu Citrus junos is the one I use most because it helps to support the respiratory system.
-Like all citrus oils, it has a bright, zesty aroma which also helps to lift my spirits when the weather turns cold and dreary.
+Like all citrus oils, it has a bright, zesty aroma.
+It helps to lift my spirits when the weather turns cold and dreary.
 I use 10-12 drops in an aromatherapy inhaler.
 I also love to add a few drops to my homemade cleaning products to keep my house smelling clean and fresh all year long.